vedranbe/multiple-blocks/README.md

-# FILE: /multiple-blocks/multiple-blocks/README.md

-# Multiple Blocks
+# Multiple Gutenberg Blocks Template Plugin

 Multiple Blocks is a WordPress plugin that provides a set of custom Gutenberg blocks for the Multiple theme.
 This plugin enhances the editing experience by offering additional block options tailored for your content needs.